-The agency's Gap Analysis will focus on those positions that perform the basic job duties required for the supervision of incarcerated and paroled offenders and the effective management of correctional facilities, which were previously identified as two crucial functions.
+The agency's Gap Analysis will focus on those positions that perform the basic job duties required for the supervision of incarcerated and paroled inmates and the effective management of correctional facilities, which were previously identified as two crucial functions.
 These positions include COs, supervisors of COs, laundry managers, food service managers, unit administrators, parole officers, and parole supervisors.
-As of February 29, 2020, these positions comprised 79% of the agency's workforce.
+As of February 28, 2022, these positions comprised 77% of the agency's workforce.